realumhelp/Creality-K1-and-K1-Max_wiki/Install-Custom-Firmware.md

 - **<u>Fix START_PRINT macro issue:</u>**

   The classic Creality Web Interface should work normally.
-However if you want to use the original Fluidd Web Interface, you need to fix a issue that seems to have been introduced by Creality since firmware 1.3.x.x.
+However if you want to use the original Fluidd Web Interface, you need to fix an issue that seems to have been introduced by Creality since firmware 1.3.x.x.

   - To do this, on original Fluidd Web Interface go to `Configuration` and open `gcode_macro.cfg` file.